 - Clerk or Deputy Clerk of the Circuit Court

 - Member of the James City County Electoral Board

-You may complete the oath in the Voter Registration and Elections Office free of charge.
+You may complete the oath in the Office of Elections free of charge.
 You will receive a PDF link of the Oath or Affirmation after submitting the Acknowledgement & Availability form below.

 The Constitution of Virginia prohibits any person who holds any elective office or is the deputy or employee of such elected official under the governments of the United States, the Commonwealth, or any Virginia county, city or town from serving as an Officer of Elections.

 You are eligible to serve as an Officer of Elections if you are a registered voter in the Commonwealth of Virginia and you are not employed by, or not the deputy of, any local, state or federal elected official.
 Officers of Elections who meet these criteria will serve as follows:

 - Officers of Elections work for the Electoral Board and follow the guidelines and standards that lead to exceptional customer service for our citizens on Election Day.

 - You will be given a great deal of responsibility and trust in the election process.
 You will work with other officers to produce accurate election results, provide for equal access to voting and the necessary assistance to individual voters who need your help.
 You will also demonstrate equipment, make sure voters are in their proper precinct, help citizens complete necessary changes of address and remind voters to check their ballots for accuracy, among other responsibilities.
 You must also be willing to: